VALUE [In ethics]

 even he expected.
 By the late 1950s and 1960s he was already predicting a new economic crisis

-in capitalism, but didn’t understand at all just how long it would take for that new crisis
+in world capitalism, but didn’t understand at all just how long it would take for that new

-to develop.
-Of course no other Marxist (let alone any non-Marxist) of that time really
+his death.
+Of course no other Marxist (let alone any non-Marxist) of that time really understood

 Among Varga’s many books are